DaliborPan/dynamic-imports-demo/README.md

  - dynamic-import-barrel-export (b5)
  - dynamic-import-import-from-file (b6)

 Each branch has a little bit different implementation of importing components.
-You can open `./pages/index.tsx` file and switch branches here in github to see differences while reading this README
+You can open `./pages/index.tsx` file and switch branches here in github to see differences while reading this README.

+Each branch has Build logs for its branch's particular implementation.

 # Overview of demo app (`main` branch)